dl-solarity/hardhat-gobind/README.md

 ## Known limitations

-- `onlyFiles` and `skipFiles` might not work on Windows because of path separator.
+- `onlyFiles` and `skipFiles` might not work on Windows because of the path separator.
 It was not tested and depends on Hardhat path formatting.
 - `--verbose` is not available in CLI because of names clash with Hardhat.
 [Learn more](https://hardhat.org/hardhat-runner/docs/errors#HH202).
 - `node_modules` must not be present in path, because *HRE* drops it from the source path, although specifying `node_modules` can be implemented.